4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-3/stakeholder-visitor.md

 - **User Stories**:
   - "As a visitor, I want to learn about what the campus has to offer and view student life and involvement."
   - "As a visitor, I want access to a campus map so I can have a nice overview of what the area is like and be able to nagivate my way with ease."
+  - "As a visitor, I want to learn about each department so that I can choose my major when I attend UNO."
+  - "As a visitor, I want to be able to book campus tours so that I can learn more about what the school has to offer."